 To determine the relative contributions of each baseline characteristic to the overall model’s predictive capacity, regression coefficients for each predictor were recorded for each of the 5 outer validation folds.
 Averages of these coefficients are presented in Figure 4.
 Participants assigned to Class 1 – those who reduced smoking substantially – tended to be older, have started smoking later in life, and have lower measures of anxiety and nicotine dependence.
 They were more likely to want to quit smoking at study baseline and to have slightly higher SF-36 social and physical sub scores, but below average pain sub scores.
 Intuitively, those in Class 1 – the group which reduced its smoking the most – were more likely to have been assigned to the active NRT condition, while those in Class 3 were more likely to have received placebo treatment.
 Although it represents the largest group of smokers, the model predicting membership to Class 2 showed low overall performance.
 Consequently, no distinct pattern of features describing Class 2 emerges.
 Contrasting placebo-assigned subjects in Class 1 with active-assigned subjects in Classes 2 and 3, those with lower baseline anxiety and FTND scores were more likely to reduce smoking without NRT aid, while older, male smokers were less likely to reduce despite NRT aid.

 Large site effects were observed.
-Relative to participants in the USA, participants at the other 4 sites (Switzerland, Germany, Denmark, and Australia)n participants were more likely to follow Class 1’s trajectory and less likely to follow Class 3’s.
+Relative to participants in the USA, participants at the other 4 sites (Switzerland, Germany, Denmark, and Australia) were more likely to follow Class 1’s trajectory and less likely to follow Class 3’s.
 Additional predictive models were used to determine characteristic patterns associated with individual sites, and no distinct patterns emerged.

 Analysis 3: Which trajectories in CPD predict smoking cessation?